What are modern jive judges looking for?

 6. At the higher levels of competition, we would expect to see flourishes, rhythmic interpretation, lyrical interpretation and syncopation but not at the expense of the fundamentals of the dance.

-SHOWCASE & TEAMS
+“MJ SHOWCASE” & TEAMS

 Couples (min 3 couples per team) perform a choreographed routine to a song of their choosing, where the couple/group dance to reflect the music and show advanced dance skills.
 In teams, synchronisation and a variety of transitions/formations are rewarded well.
 This division is also judged using the three “T’s” and choreography and showmanship; however, in the Team Category, the criteria applies to the team as a whole.
+There is an expectation that at least 70% of any routine is recognisable Modern Jive.

 Is music that is not in 4/4 time suitable for Modern Jive?